HyagoOliveira/UISystem/README.md

 label.SetSelectableEnabled(false); // Sets whether the element can be selected. label.UpdateLocalization(tableId: "MyLocTable", entryId: "MyLocId"); // Updates the localization binding using the given table and entry IDs (need Unity Localization package).

-if (label.IsFocused()) { } // Whether the element is currently focused.
+if (label.IsFocused()) { } // Check whether the element is currently focused.
 ```

 ## Popups

-All available popups are ready for simple or localized texts, using show and/or close animations.
+All available Popups are ready for normal or localized texts, also using show/close animations.

-You can use any available popup from this package by using the [Popups](/Prefabs/Popups/Popups.prefab) prefab.
-Put this prefab inside your current/dependency scene and use the [Popups](/Runtime/Popups/Popups.cs) component.
+You can use any available Popup from this package by using the [Popups](/Prefabs/Popups/Popups.prefab) prefab.
+This prefab contains all Popups ready to use.
+You just need to put this prefab inside your current/dependency Scene and use the [Popups](/Runtime/Popups/Popups.cs) component on your code (examples in the next sections).

-Alternatively, you can create your own popups prefabs, place them inside a Popups global prefab and use them for your project.
+Alternatively, you can create your own Popup prefabs, place them inside a your Popups global prefab and use them in your projects.

 The next section shows how to use any available popup.

 ### Dialogue Popup

-This Popup has a message, an optional title and a Confirm and Cancel buttons, with optional callbacks to each button click action.
+This Popup has a message, an optional title and a Confirm and Cancel buttons, with optional callbacks to each button action.

 ![Dialogue Popup](/Docs~/DialoguePopup.png)